Toothaches in Lakewood

 Home Care for Toothaches

-The first step you should take to deal with your toothache is give us a call and schedule an emergency appointment with Dr. Vinnie.
+The first step you should take to deal with your toothache is to give us a call and schedule an emergency appointment.
 Before you get to our office, however, you may be able to do some things at home to mitigate your pain:

 • Avoid chewing with the tooth to the extent possible

-• Do not consume anything that is extremely hot or cold
+• Do not consume anything extremely hot or cold

 • Apply clove oil to the tooth and gums that hurt